nlogan-data/Rockbuster-SQL-Project/README.md

 # Rockbuster Data Analysis Case Study
 The following project is an assignment from CareerFoundry's Data Analytics course.
 I completed the project independently; however, in this case study I refer to an analyst team and speak in first-person plural.
+See the full GitHub repository [here](https://github.com/nlogan-data/Rockbuster-SQL-Project).

 ![Rockbuster logo](https://user-images.githubusercontent.com/97688439/150031170-8fd08a7e-f6d5-45fd-ba67-5db869777c47.png)